lukasbrunner/etccdi_cdo/README.md

 ./calculate_etccdi_all.sh tasmax.nc tasmin.nc tas.nc pr.nc land_sea_fraction.nc outpath [-o, '']
 ```

 NOTE: all 7 inputs need to be given in that exact order.
-THERE IS CURRENTLY NO CHECKS FOR WONG ORDERS AND THE SCRIPTS WILL CALCUATE TXX ALSO BASED ON TASMIN IF PROVIDED WRONGLY!

 If there is not input for one or more of the parameters they can be replaces by any non-empty string.
 Trying to calculate indices based on them will fail but all other indices will still work.
 To avoid spamming of errors it is recommended to comment out indices with should not be calculated.